AyeChanAungThwin/TypeScript/README-English.md

 - JavaScript also suffers from bad type coercion, etc...

 ## Benefits of TypeScript
 - TypeScript compiles into JavaScript.
-You can run typescript everywhere; in the browser or in a node js.
+   - You can run typescript everywhere; in the browser or in a node js.
+- Easy Migration
    - Existing JavaScript code is already valid to TypeScript code.
 So, migrating to TypeScript is as simple as renaming your file.
 - Its syntax is pretty familiar to those of OOP languages.
 - TypeScript includes many improvements over JavaScript.